Nano ASP.NET SaaS Boilerplate

 Razor Pages

-Razor Project Overview
+Razor Pages (MVC) Project Overview

-The most obvious difference is that we’re working with Razor pages instead of serving a static JS single-page-application.
-To accommodate Razor pages, in the top level program, we include the mapRazorPages directive.
-With that, the framework will follow convention and check in the Pages folder to build routes to page resources.
+When working with Razor pages, a mapRazorPages directive is included in the top level program.
+The framework will follow convention and check in the Pages folder to build routes to page resources.

-In Service Collection Extensions, in the Razor project, the last section, Cookie Settings replaces JWT Settings.
-These changes reflect the necessary configuration for using Cookies within the project.
+In Service Collection Extensions, in the RazorApp project, the last section, Cookie Settings replaces JWT Settings and contain the necessary configuration for Cookies.

 Razor pages are views with a code-behind file, similar to controllers in MVC.
 Routes are based on the names of the folders, with the exception of the Shared folder, which contain the global layout and navigation elements.